talhamsajid/image-pricing/README.md

-# Art Print Pricing Calculator for WooCommerce
+# Image Pricing for WooCommerce

 A comprehensive WooCommerce plugin that automatically calculates pricing for art prints based on image dimensions, with frame options and shipping calculations - replicating Paolo's custom PHP logic.